Bazaar, Kansas

 The first schools in Bazaar were subscription schools, held in log cabins rented for that purpose.

-A post office was established on April 16, 1860, and was named Bazaar for a shop or bazaar that Martha Leonard had owned in Pennsylvania.
+A post office was established on April 16, 1860, and was named Bazaar after a shop Martha Leonard had owned in Pennsylvania.
 The first schoolhouse was built the same year.
 It was constructed of log slabs, the rough bark on the outside.
-Slabs with wooden pegs for legs were used also for benches.
+Slabs with wooden pegs for legs were also used for benches.
 The one-room school was heated by a fireplace on one end.

 More than a decade later, work began on a second public schoolhouse.
 The large stone structure was completed in 1874.
-The building also served as a community center for the people for miles around for the next half-century.
+The building also served as a community center for the people in the surrounding area for the next half-century.

 On July 20, 1876, the post office and the town were renamed “Mary,” also in honor of Martha “Mary” Leonard.
 William Metcalf was the postmaster.
 Less than two years later, the name was changed back to Bazaar on March 19, 1878.

 When the Atchison, Topeka & Santa Fe Railroad came through the area in 1887, the town was moved to its present site.
-Bazaar then became a shipping point that was widely used to ship cattle to market.
-New businesses sprouted up including Tom Sharp’s store, William Bigelow’s store, and Joseph Harrison’s grocery store.
-John McCabe operated a blacksmith shop and F.M.
+Bazaar then became a widely used shipping point for cattle to market.
+New businesses sprouted up, including Tom Sharp’s store, William Bigelow’s store, and Joseph Harrison’s grocery store.
+John McCabe operated a blacksmith shop, and F.M.
 Gaddie kept a boarding house where meals were served to cattlemen and travelers.

 In 1910, the town boasted two retail stores, a telephone exchange, a garage, a lumber yard, a money order post office, express and telegraph offices, and a population of 75.

-Bazaar peaked in about 1921, at which time it had 37 homes, three gas stations, a barbershop, a restaurant, a boarding house, an implement dealer, a garage, three saloons, and a population of 100.
-That year, it was the largest railroad cattle shipping point in the state, hauling annually about 1,800 to 2,000 cars of stock.
-In the following decades, the town declined as livestock began to be moved by large trucks instead of the railroad.
+Bazaar peaked in about 1921, when it had 37 homes, three gas stations, a barbershop, a restaurant, a boarding house, an implement dealer, a garage, three saloons, and a population of 100.
+That year, it was the largest railroad cattle shipping point in the state, hauling about 1,800 to 2,000 cars of stock annually.
+In the following decades, the town declined as livestock began to be transported by large trucks rather than by rail.

-Disaster swept the town in 1951 when Rock Creek flooded the town with four feet of water.
+A disaster swept the town in 1951 when Rock Creek flooded it with four feet of water.
 However, residents returned, cleaned up, and rebuilt.

 In 1965, the Bazaar School was consolidated with Cottonwood Falls, and afterward served as a community center, a role it continues to play today.